No-Big-Deal Homemade Chicken Stock

 REFRIGERATE Chill the stock in the refrigerator.
 A thin layer of chicken fat will form on the top, discard this if you like but I leave it on until the stock is going into soup or whatever, it acts as a sort of seal, preserving the stock.
 Use within a week.

 FREEZE Fill the jars only to the shoulder, leaving room for expansion as the liquid freezes.
 Cover and label the jars.
 Refrigerate until cold, then move to the freezer.
 More details?
-No-Big-Deal Homemade Chicken Stock
+How to Freeze Stock in Canning Jars.

 OPTIONS In my kitchen, extra steps mean I'm less likely to make Homemade Chicken Stock.
 So I rarely do them and they're definitely not necessary.
 But they're easy, you might want to.
 Roast the bones first, just put them on a baking sheet and roast until dark at about 400F/200C.
 Roasting can deepen the chicken flavor, also add color to the stock.
 But extra flavor and color isn't always good.
 It might be for My Chicken Noodle Soup but not, say, for Laura's Healthy Carrot Soup where it's the carrot flavor and color is what needs emphasizing.
 The skin of a brown onion can add lovely color; carrot can add sweetness; peppercorns can add a nice bite.
 But again, these are optional, your call.